C-Stein/node-milestones/04-getting-mean-with-it/exercises/04-hosting-with-mlabs.md

 you: Hooray it works!
 me: No!
 It's not secure.

 DO NOT push your mlab database username and password to github.
 Instead, it's better practice to create a javascript file called "authTokens.js" or something like that.
-You can the gitignore that file (keeping those tokens secret).
+You can then gitignore that file (keeping those tokens secret).
 Your authTokens file can then look something like:
 ```
 'use strict'